mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 To run tests for multiple packages in the current workspace, cd to `$GOPATH` and enter `go test` followed by the import paths of all the packages to be tested.

-Wildcards in these import paths are not supported.
+Wildcards in test import paths are not supported.
+However, using `...` in place of the final directory name in the path runs all tests in the specified directory and subdirectories.
+For example, `go test ./..` runs all tests in the current package directory and those in subdirectories.

 When `go test` is given package import paths to run, it remembers (caches) successful tests.